mcordiner/atmWindMapGaussFit/README.md

 A synthetic Doppler wind map is generated using on the supplied latitudinal wind profile - parameterised by the gaussian peak velocity, FWHM and latitudinal offset.

-The mean velocity along the line-of-sight through each pixel in the synthetic (convolved) data cube is generated and compared with the observed Doppler map using a least squares fit, to optimize the wind profile.
-The convolved wind map is flux-weighted according to the molecular emission, based on the supplied vertical abundance profile.
+A 3D grid of spectral opacities and radial velocities is constructed based on the supplied vertical abundance profile and an initial guess for the wind velocity profile (as a function of latitude).
+This grid is then raytraced to produce a spectral-spatial data cube, which is then convolved with a telescope point-spread function.
+The mean Doppler shift of the emitted flux from each pixel in the convolved (synthetic) data cube is generated and compared with the observed Doppler map using a least squares fit, to optimize the latitudinal wind profile.

 Run this code directly from the command line, using supplied example_input files as a template: